FUNDRAISERS AND CHARITIES

-For fundraisers and charitable donations, Consultants can choose how much money to donate from their sales.
+For fundraisers and charitable donations: Consultants can choose how much money to donate from their sales.

 Consultants can give away and/or donate as many Paparazzi Accessories as they choose.
 If the Accessories given to charities or fundraisers are to be raffled or auctioned, the Consultants themselves cannot do the raffling (pursuant to Section 5.11 of Paparazzi Policies and Procedures).
 The organization receiving the Accessories must conduct the raffle.
 If the Consultant conducts the auction, prices for the Accessories must start at the mandated prices.
 If the charity conducts the auction, there is no such restriction on the charity.